 Agentic Workflow Sprint

-In 2–4 weeks we design and build your first AI workflow or agent prototype running on a real process.
+In 2–4 weeks we design and build repeatable AI workflows or an agent prototype running on a real process.

 - Workflow spec and prototype